-- Check injector holder located at end of burner tube again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
-Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.
+- 4. Check the injector holder located at the end of the burner tube again.
+Remove any large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
+Blow air into the primary air holes on the injector holder. - 6.
+In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.